shsagir/play-area-sync/docs/install-craft-2.md

 ---

 template:         article
-reviewed:         2016-05-17
+reviewed:         2016-06-20
 title:            Install Craft CMS 2 on fortrabbit
 naviTitle:        Craft CMS
 lead:             Craft is a CMS you and your clients love.
-Learn how to deploy Craft using git on fortrabbit.
+Learn how to deploy Craft using Git on fortrabbit.
 group:            Install_guides

 websiteLink:      https://craftcms.com/?utm_source=fortrabbit